List of artists who have covered Bob Dylan songs

 Bob Dylan (born Robert Allen Zimmerman on May 24, 1941) is an American singer–songwriter, author, poet, and painter who has been a major figure in popular music for more than five decades.
 Many major recording artists have covered Dylan's material, some even increasing a song's popularity as is the case with the Byrds' cover version of "Mr. Tambourine Man" and Jimi Hendrix's version of "All Along the Watchtower".

-This article is a list of over 600 musicians who have released their own recordings of songs written by Dylan.
-It includes more than 1,500 covers of nearly 300 unique songs.
+Over 600 musicians have released their own recordings of songs written by Dylan, creating more than 1,500 covers of nearly 300 unique songs.